Bobcatou/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.2.5 =
+* Added Irish translation.
+* Added Persian translation.
+* Added Korean translation.
+* Added Chinese Traditional translation.
+* Updated German translation.
+* Fixed (probably) missing diacritics in the Romanian translation.
+* Fixed a crash bug caused by class-json.php no longer being present in the latest WP.
+Luckily, the plugin only really needed that class for backwards compatibility.
+* Made the "database not up to date" error message a bit more helpful.
+* Shortcodes in image URLs should work now.
+* The Dashboard widget is no longer visible to non-privileged users.
+* Replaced multiple instances of get_option('home') and get_option('siteurl') - both now deprecated - with home_url().

 = 1.2.4 =
 * Fixed a very stupid bug where links would be checked very slowly or not at all.